Oliver1703dk/flood_detection_system/system_overview.md

 This document summarizes the production architecture for the distributed flood detection system spanning two Raspberry Pi devices and an NVIDIA Jetson.
-The components coordinate via MQTT messaging and share a common storage layout and configuration surface.
+The components coordinate via a Jetson-hosted MQTT messaging layer and share a common storage layout and configuration surface.

 ## 1. Gathering Pi (Sensor & Image Capture)
 - Runs `main_final.py` in collector mode to refresh `.env` secrets, read feature flags from `config.py`, and instantiate camera, Netatmo sensor (or simulator), metadata enrichment, and MQTT handlers.